justawalnut/ZerodhaCLI/docs/USAGE.md

 the unrealised PnL calculated from the position's average price, and the day's running PnL from Zerodha.
 Totals are summarised at the bottom so you can glance at per-instrument and portfolio PnL without leaving the shell.

+A local SQLite index (`~/.config/zerodhacli/state.db`) keeps track of order roles/groups/strategy tags.
+Protected roles (stop-loss/take-profit/hedge) are flagged so `cancel where`, `cancel ladder`, and `cancel nonessential` ignore them by default.
+To force-cancel protected legs you must provide both `--include-protected` and `--confirm` on the relevant command.

 Auto-slicing is disabled by default; enable it by setting `"autoslice": true` in `~/.config/zerodhacli/config.json` if your instrument supports it.